huythanh1324/Tower-Defense/README.md

       Create a complete game in Java.
       Graphic design for the game.
       Gain the basic knowledge on animations, game loop, pathfinding, even handling, and rendering animations
+#### How to play

+The player must use “obstruction”, which can inflict damage or cause them to move more slowly, to protect the “base” from incoming waves of “enemy”.
+“Base” have a limited “heart” - only a certain number of “enemy” can pass through the “base”.
+There are many kinds of “enemies”, some of which can be on the ground or in the air and require different “obstructions” to deal with.
+There are also “enemies” with faster movement, tougher “enemies”,... etc.
+Due to the numerous “enemies”, there are various different types of “obstructions” that cost different “currencies”.
+The player will receive a little amount of “currency” to purchase certain “obstructions” at the beginning of the first wave, “currency” also can get by killing an “enemy”, by time, or losing “heart”.
+When a specific number of “enemies” are killed or the timer expires, the wave ends.